Know a fan who would love themed Star Wars furniture? Here’s how to make a chest of drawers using Star Wars wallpaper decoupage.

 A lick of paint

-I scuff sanded the outside but didn’t prime it as it isn’t essential with chalk paint.
+To start, I scuff-sanded the outside but didn’t prime it as it isn’t essential with chalk paint.
 I used three coats of the paint, French Gray by GraceMary.

-Initially I painted just the outside before I decided to do the inside too.
-There’s a balance between being a perfectionist and painting everything and wasting time on areas that will never be seen.
+Initially, I painted just the outside before I decided to do the inside too.
+There’s a balance between being a perfectionist and wasting time on areas that will never be seen.

-Jumping ahead slightly, I wanted to show one of the mistakes I made on this piece.
+Jumping ahead slightly, I wanted to show a mistake I made on this piece.

-The difficulty with paint is that it looks a different colour depending on whether it’s wet or dry.
+The difficulty with painting is that paint looks a different colour depending on whether it’s wet or dry.

-Here I needed to do another full coat to cover the botched touched-up areas.
-So for the cost of paint, time and a bit of pride, it was a lesson well learned.
+I needed to do another full coat to cover the imperfect touched-up areas.
+But, it was a lesson well learned for the cost of paint, time and a bit of pride.

 Lining up the wallpaper